devunionorg/GameBoxAndroidApp/README.md

 * Submit a pull request with a detailed description of your changes.

 # License
-**Game Space is released under the MIT License.**
+**Game Box is released under the MIT License.**

 # Contact
-If you have any questions or issues with Game Space, please contact us at `abdelillahbel@pm.me` .
+If you have any questions or issues with Game Box, please contact us at `abdelillahbel@pm.me` .